gaggle/gaggle/source/_posts/2017-no-room-for-dedicated-testers.md

 <!-- more -->

+{% pullquote right %}
+It's not just that there's no future for the classic manually-testing QA person, it's that there's no future for **any** embedded QA person.
+{% endpullquote %}

 What brought me to these thoughts was wanting to change functionality on my website, so I went to add a test to cover this new use-case.